 When we started the hike, it was a lovely day–warm, sun was shining, and we could have gotten away with shorts (maybe) and a T-shirt.
 As we climbed, the temperature began to drop, and we went through periods of misty rain.

 About an hour from the summit, the temperature had dropped

 significantly and the path turned to mostly loose stones.
 I had brought extra layers and hats and gloves for some people, but not all.
 I won’t mention who in our family thought there was no way it would be close to freezing at the top.
 But it was!
 On a warm summer day down below, the summit of Ben Nevis was howling wind, near-freezing temperatures, and what seemed like frozen drizzle and fog.
 Visibility was in the tens of feet and it was a genuinely inhospitable environment.

-Stuff your backpack with extra layers, cold-weather gear, and make sure you have good, sturdy, waterproof walking shoes.
+Stuff the backpack with extra layers, cold-weather gear, and make sure everyone wears good, sturdy, waterproof walking shoes.

 2. Start the Hike Early

 We started around 10 a.m., and it was already very busy, which is good in some ways.
 As you get to the top of the mountain, there are many opportunities to slip and fall, and you would not want to be out there alone without assistance.
 There are paths where you will have to move aside to let people pass you.

 The hike took us about seven hours to complete, but the norm is a little longer.
 We stopped briefly at the top and had some food and rested our feet, but the temperature was so cold that you likely won’t want to stick around too long.
 My kids did enjoy the a young Scot at the top in who wore a kilt and no shirt who were pretending to be Braveheart.

 3. Bring Plenty of Water and Food